Paterson Ewen: Biography

 William Paterson Ewen was born in 1925 in Montreal, Quebec.
 Interested in art from a young age, he began by sculpting small figures in wax, and at thirteen petitioned his mother to hang art on the previously unadorned walls of the Ewen residence.
 Beginning in 1944, Ewen served in a reconnaissance regiment on the Western Front (World War II), but was not involved in active combat.
 Upon his return to Canada, he enrolled in McGill University.
 He studied geology, but after his first year he began to struggle with depression, and sought relief in copying magazine covers and sketching the landscape around Canadian Officers' Training Corps at Saint-Gabriel-de-Valcartier where he had re-enlisted for the summer.
 When he returned to school in the fall, Ewen signed up for a figure-drawing course taught by John Goodwin Lyman.
 The experience was, as Ewen recalls it, unpleasant.
-The next year he transferred to the School of Art and Design at the Montreal Museum of Fine Arts, where he studied under Goodridge Roberts, Arthur Lismer, Moses Reinblatt, and Jacques de Tonnancour.
+The next year he transferred to the School of Art and Design at the Montreal Museum of Fine Arts, where he studied with Goodridge Roberts, Arthur Lismer, Moses Reinblatt, and Jacques de Tonnancour.
 Ewen sometimes recalled this period, caught up in Goodridge's orbit and the "sympathetic atmosphere," of the program, as "the happiest days of [his] life.

-In 1949, he married the dancer Françoise Sullivan, with whom he had four sons.
-Sullivan was an member of Les Automatistes, and Ewen would often attend Automatiste events and take part in the conversations which were enriching for him.
+In 1949, he married dancer Françoise Sullivan, with whom he had four sons.
+Sullivan was a member of Les Automatistes, and Ewen would often attend Automatiste events and take part in the conversations which were enriching for him.
 Ewen's graduation that same year marked the end of his veteran's allowance, and so he went to work, first making hats, then selling rugs at Ogilvy's.
 He eventually found a position with Sullivan's father as an assistant secretary to the chief administrator at the municipal rent control board, where he remained until taking an employment supervisor position at Bathurst Containers in 1956.

-When Sullivan and Ewen separated in 1966, and Ewen grappled with depression.
+When Sullivan and Ewen separated in 1966, Ewen again grappled with depression.
 In 1968 he moved to Kitchener, Ontario to stay with his sister Marjorie Margesson.
 He then went to Westminster Veteran's Hospital in London, Ontario.
 Ewen felt that the treatment he received was helpful and that it restored him to "a state of good physical and mental health," though he continued to struggle with his mental health and his relationship to alcohol.
 He went on to teach at H. B. Beal Secondary School until he was awarded a Canada Council grant in 1971.
 The grant allowed him to take a studio in Toronto, and this is where he developed his signature style, gouging landscapes out of massive plywood sheets with an electric router.
 When Ewen returned to Toronto, his Beal Secondary job had gone to someone else, but there was an opening at the University of Western Ontario.
 Ewen became a full professor at UWO.
 This is where he met Mary Alison Handford in 1979.
 They married in 1995.